Maya (mobile payments): Maya Center

+Maya Bank, Inc.

 Maya Savings

-Maya Savings, powered by Maya Bank, Inc., offers retail customers savings with an interest rate of 4.5 percent per annum.
+Maya Savings, powered by Maya Bank, Inc. (MBi), offers retail customers savings with an interest rate of 4.5 percent per annum.
 During its launch, Maya Savings gave an introductory interest rate of 6 percent per annum to early-bird registrants.
 When Liza Soberano, who previously endorsed GCash, was announced to be the newest celebrity endorser of Maya in February 2023, a promotional interest rate of 10% per annum was offered to qualified Maya Savings account holders.

-In October 2022, Maya Bank, Inc. announced that it had 1 million registered customers and reached PHP10 billion deposits in just five months after its launch, positioning itself as the fastest-growing digital bank in the Philippines.
+In October 2022, MBi announced that it had 1 million registered customers and reached PHP10 billion deposits in just five months after its launch, positioning itself as the fastest-growing digital bank in the Philippines.
 It further cemented its place as the Philippines' # 1 Digital Bank when it announced hauling a deposit base of P25 billion from 2.3 million clients in August 2023.
 Maya holds a 61% market share of deposits, a 71% share of depositors, and a 46% share of deposit balances among the six digital banks operating in the country as of the first quarter of 2023.